 (a) death or personal injury due to negligence or negligence on the part of employees, representatives or subcontractors (if applicable)

 (c) violation of the provisions of Section 12 of the 1979 Sales Law;

 (d) defective products under the Consumer Protection Act 1987; or

 (e) any matter for which it would be illegal for the supplier to exclude or limit liability.

 10.2 Subject to clause 10.1:

-(c) the Supplier shall under no circumstances whatever be liable to the Customer or otherwise, for any loss, or any indirect or consequential loss arising from the customers failure to ensure good oral health before purchasing goods.
+(c) The supplier is in no case liable to the customer or in any other way for losses or indirect losses or consequential damage caused by the customer’s failure good oral health before buying goods.

-(a) The Supplier may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights or obligations under the Contract.
+(a) The supplier may at any time assign, transfer, pledge, encumber, encumber, subcontract or otherwise deal with the contract

-Each party irrevocably agrees that the courts of Republic of Ireland shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Contract or its subject matter or formation (including non-contractual disputes or claims).
+Each party irrevocably agrees that the courts of the Republic of Ireland have exclusive jurisdiction to resolve disputes or claims arising out of or in connection with this contract or its subject matter have or education (including non-contractual disputes or claims)